BrennerSpear/server-watch-mcp/README.md

 # server-watch-mcp

 An MCP (Model Context Protocol) server that monitors and captures output from any running command.
-Perfect for development workflows where you need to access server logs, build output, or any process output through Claude.
+Perfect for development workflows where you need to access server logs, build output, or any process output.

 ## Features